 Pledges receivable are stated at the amount management expects to collect.
 Management review receivable balances annually and establishes an allowance based on expected collections.
-The allowance for pledges receivable was \$7,369 for the year ended June 30, 2021.
-All pledges receivable are due within one year as of June 30, 2021.
+The allowance for pledges receivable was \$0 and \$7,369 for the years ended June 30, 2022 and 2021, respectively.
+All pledges receivable are due within one year as of June 30, 2022.